websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md

 To set up Cross-Cluster Replication you must

 - [Purchase a LES subscription](https://www.liferay.com/products/dxp/enterprise-search)
-- Install the CCR Module on all Liferay DXP nodes in the local/follower data center
+- Install the CCR Module on all Liferay DXP nodes that read from the follower Elasticsearch indexes
 - Decide which indexes to replicate from the leader cluster
 - Configure the Elasticsearch Clusters
+- Configure the Liferay DXP Cluster's Elasticsearch connections
-- Configure the Liferay DXP Cluster
+- Enable and Configure Cross-Cluster Replication on the Liferay DXP nodes that read from the follower indexes
-- Define the Leader and Follower
-- Replicate the Leader Indexes

 Once youe fully understand the steps, [see a basic, specific use case](./configuring-an-example-ccr-installation-replicating-between-data-centers.md) and get started setting up a local example.